alex2276564/MMOSpawnPoint/README.md

 ## 📜 Commands

-SmartSpawnPoint supports both the full command `/smartspawnpoint` and the shorter alias `/ssp` for all commands.
+SmartSpawnPoint supports both the full command `/smartspawnpoint` and the shorter alias `/ssp` for all commands (requires `smartspawnpoint.command` permission).

 - `/smartspawnpoint reload` - Reloads the plugin configuration (requires `smartspawnpoint.reload` permission)
 - `/smartspawnpoint party invite <player>` - Invites a player to your party (requires `smartspawnpoint.party.invite` permission)